October 9, 2010

 Anna in the first 30 minutes of the hike

 As described in Schad’s book, we followed a prominent wash just east of Bitter Sweet Canyon, bypassing a large dryfall on its left side.
-We spent about 20 minutes hiking through the wash before starting up the slope just southwest of point 2620.
-Point 2620 is a very recognizable cone-shaped mini-peak near the start of the hike, and helped to confirm that we were on the right path.
-There was no trail or any evidence of anyone for that matter, giving me a great sense of being in the middle of nowhere.
+We spent twenty minutes hiking through the wash before starting up the slope just southwest of point 2620.
+Point 2620 is a recognizable cone-shaped mini-peak near the start of the hike and helped to confirm that we were on the right path.
+There was no trail or any evidence of anyone for that matter.
 We were constantly weaving around desert shrubbery, rock outcroppings, and of course plenty of cactus, especially the dreaded teddy bear cholla.
-A straight line was pretty much impossible and I wouldn’t be surprised if we hiked an additional 25% on top of what the map shows.
+I wouldn’t be surprised if we hiked an additional 25% on top of what the map shows.

 grapevine2